jonromsft/jonro-scratch/Markdown.md

 * Item 3
 - Item 4

 Ordered lists use numbers.
+Make sure you add a blank line before the list starts.
+The numbers used don't actually matter.
+The next lines all start with `1.`.

 1. Item 1
-2. Item 2
+1. Item 2
-3. Item 3
+1. Item 3
-4. Item 4
+1. Item 4

 Nested lists use two spaces.